jimkberry/eth_proxy.py/README.md

 Implements all Ethereum JSON-RPC commands.
 Many of these commands take an optional named "return_raw" boolean (defaults to False) that if True tells EthProxy to return the actual hex string returned by the JSON command, rather than translating it into an appropriate native type.

-Implements transactions unsing a 3-step *Prepare/Sign/Submit* abstraction.
+Implements transactions using a 3-step *Prepare/Sign/Submit* abstraction.
 First you **prepare** a transaction by calling `prepareSimpleTransaction()`, `prepareContractCreationTx()`, or `prepareContractFunctionTx()` depending on what you are trying to do.

-These 3 methods "prepare" an unsigned  transaction.
-In other words, they take the parameters that go into the transaction (to, from, contract addr, function signature and params…), RLP encode them, and then return a hex string which represents the transaction and could be sent to `eth_sendRawTransaction()`.
+These 3 methods take the parameters that go into the transaction (to, from, contract addr, function signature and params…), RLP encode them, and then return a hex string which represents the signed transaction and that could be sent to `eth_sendRawTransaction()`.

 But it can't be sent to `eth_sendRawTransaction()` because it's not signed.
 The `EthProxy` class itself does not sign transactions because this will generally be delegated to some external actor.
 On the other hand, the library provides a `TranasctionSigner` interface which can be used to connect to a signer.
-It also provides (mostly as an example) a `LocalKeystore` class which implements TransactionSigner and can manage accounts locally, as well as a `NodeSigner` class which talsk to an ethereum node and signs transactions for accounts that the node manages.
+It also provides (mostly as an example) a `LocalKeystore` class which implements TransactionSigner and manages accounts locally, as well as a `NodeSigner` class which talks to an ethereum node and had tehe node sign transactions for accounts that are managed by it (and unlocked).

-After the transaction is signed (the result is another hex string representing an RLP-encoded transaction) it can be sent to `eth_sendRawTansaction()`
+After the transaction is signed it can be sent to `eth_sendRawTansaction()`

 In addition, there is a `getTransactionLogs()` method which fetches log entries from the receipt for a particular tx hash.
 I do that a lot and wanted a shorthand way to do it.